-You’ll notice that I did not say this love even had to be between TWO people.
-Although we often think of love just as a couple, we can sometimes feel that sense of connection and bond with someone all by ourselves.
+You'll notice that I did not say this love even had to be between TWO people.
+Although we often think of love just as a couple, we can sometimes feel that sense of connection and bond with someone all alone.

-But for it to be a complete version of love, it does require the object of your desire to share in some of the love to “complete the circuit.”
-Otherwise, it’s incomplete.
+But for it to be a complete version of love, it does require the object of your desire to share in some of the love with each other.
+To "complete the circuit."
+Otherwise, it's incomplete.